ligolang/ligo/gitlab-pages/docs/advanced/testing.md

 ### Testing with `test`

 The sub-command `test` can be used to test a contract using LIGO.
-It differs from `interpret` as in this case we can describe the test *internally* using LIGO code, and no Michelson code is actually evaluated.

 > ⚠️ Please keep in mind that this sub-command is still BETA, and that
 > there are features that are work in progress and are subject to